er-anubhavgoel/JavaProgramming-DSAQuest/README.md

     b) _Using Recursive Approach_
 2. **WAJP to find the first occurrence of an element x, given that array is sorted.
 If no occurrence of x is found, return -1.**
 3. **WAJP to find the last occurrence of an element x, given that array is sorted.
 If no occurrence of x is found, return -1.**
+4. **WAJP to find the square root of a number and round-off it to the nearest floor value.**

 ---